The BeeBEC lab culture statement

 1) Commitment to transparency, and communication.
 Science should be fun, but at times it can be stressful.
 Clear communication about team member expectations and project goals is important and occurs at the start of all on-going projects.

 2) Prioritising-work life balance.
 Team members are free to set their own working schedule.
-We strongly believe that a healthy work-life balance will not only mean team members are happy, but also more productive in the long-term.
+We strongly believe that a healthy work-life balance will not only ensure all team members are happy, but also increase productivity in the long-term.
+For example, we always encourage lab members to take a well-earned holiday after a big experiment!

 3) Culture of collaboration.
 Collaboration within and between other groups at the University of Bristol (and beyond) is strongly encouraged.
-Team members roles are predefined within each collaboration (see point 1).
+Team members roles are predefined within each collaboration (see point 1) and open discussions about our research occur at our weekly meetings (see point 4).

-4) Time for weekly lab meetings, and one-to-one meetings between the PI and all lab members are safeguarded.
-In our weekly lab meetings, we regularly run workshops where we develop key skills for future employment (e.g. CV workshop, stats sessions, academic writing).
+4) Time for weekly lab meetings, and one-to-one meetings between the PI and all lab members is protected.
+In our weekly lab meetings, we regularly run workshops where we develop key skills for future employment (e.g. CV workshop, stats sessions, academic writing, peer review, interview prep, presentation feedback, methods review etc).

-5) ECR’s always come first!
+5) Early career researchers (ERC’s) always come first!
 While the Research Aims of the group are to produce high-impact science (see below for details) the needs and goals of ECR’s always come first.
 Sometimes, for career or personal reasons, the aims of the PI and other lab members may not be aligned.
 In these rare cases, we will always make the decisions that is best for the ECR.

-6) EDI commitment.
+6) Equality, Diversity, and Inclusion commitment.
 The lab is committed to widening scientific participation.
 We attempt to do this through our outreach objectives (see below), and the PI also takes this into consideration when recruiting for the group.

 7) Lab events.
 Each term the lab will have at least one lab away day.
 These are fun, non-work events that will help foster teamwork, friendship, and ultimately collaboration.